baloise/gitopscli/docs/commands/delete-pr-preview.md

                         Git provider base API URL (e.g.
                         https://bitbucket.example.tld)
-  --branch BRANCH       The branch for which the preview was created for -v [VERBOSE], --verbose [VERBOSE]
+  --branch BRANCH       The branch for which the preview was created for --expect-preview-exists [EXPECT_PREVIEW_EXISTS]
+                        Fail if preview does not exist -v [VERBOSE], --verbose [VERBOSE]
                         Verbose exception logging
 ```